ExampleTeam2/lost-and-found/deliverables/ScientificReport/scientific_report.md

 ### Country Enriching

-In our project, we focused on collecting images from Geoguessr in singleplayer mode to ensure we obtained locations with precise coordinates.
+In our project, we focused on collecting images from GeoGuessr in singleplayer mode to ensure we obtained locations with precise coordinates.
 In contrast, images collected in multiplayer mode mostly only provide the country name without the exact coordinates.
-Additionally, we faced a ban from multiplayer mode due to webpage injections, which triggered Geoguessr's automated anti-cheating system.
+Additionally, we faced a ban from multiplayer mode due to webpage injections, which triggered GeoGuessr's automated anti-cheating system.

 Our objective is to explore different approaches using low-resolution images to evaluate their effectiveness in predicting coordinates, regions, and countries.
 For this purpose, we require all three types of information for each image, enabling us to train models with accurate predictions.
 Throughout the process, we encountered various challenges.
 Reverse geocoding allowed us to derive country information from coordinates, but the "pycountry" module did not always provide comprehensive location data.
 For example, Kosovo is not officially recognized by pycountry, necessitating its manual addition to our country list.
-This adjustment was crucial since Geoguessr included pictures from Kosovo, which was not covered by the "reverse_geocoder" and "pycountry" modules.
+This adjustment was crucial since GeoGuessr included pictures from Kosovo, which was not covered by the "reverse_geocoder" and "pycountry" modules.

 We also faced difficulties mapping the correct country to the provided data when names were derived from multiplayer mode.
 To address this, we used a fuzzy matching algorithm to find the best match for a sample based on the given country name, ensuring accurate country assignment.